Lymphoma Epidemiology of Outcomes (LEO) Study

 The goals of the LEO lymphoma study are to:

-• Treatment and clinical factors
+• Treatment and clinical factors.

-• Biologic factors, including genetics and immune and tumor factors
+• Biologic factors, including genetics and immune and tumor factors.

-• Diet and lifestyle factors
+• Diet and lifestyle.

-• Environmental and chemical exposures
+• Environmental and chemical exposures.

-• Medical history
+• Medical history.

-• Family history of cancer
+• Family history of cancer.

-• Psychosocial factors
+• Psychosocial factors.

-The first phase of LEO (LEO Phase 1, NCT02736357) enrolled 7,748 patients with newly diagnosed non-Hodgkin's lymphoma from July 2015 through May 2020.
-The LEO study was renewed from 2021 to 2026 to continue following up on all participants and continue targeted recruitment as LEO Phase 2 (NCT04996706).
+The first phase of LEO (LEO Phase 1, NCT02736357) enrolled 7,735 people with newly diagnosed non-Hodgkin lymphoma from July 2015 through May 2020.
+The LEO study was renewed in 2021 to continue targeted recruitment as LEO Phase 2 (NCT04996706) and to continue following up on all participants in MER and LEO.

-• The University of Iowa
+• The University of Iowa.

-• Emory University
+• Emory University.

-• Cornell University
+• Cornell University.

-• MD Anderson Cancer Center
+• MD Anderson Cancer Center.

-• University of Miami
+• University of Miami.

-• University of Rochester Medical Center
+• University of Rochester Medical Center.

-• Washington University
+• Washington University in St. Louis.

 Learn more about LEO Lymphoma Study participants.